CarlottaDP/Binary_Algorithm/README.md

 ➊  README            🢂 you are reading this file

 ➋  Pseudocode       🢂 a straighfoward and 'text-based" algorithmich design for the Perceptron model

-➌  Training Data     🢂 contains the data-set used in the training-stage of the algorithm
+➌  TrainingData     🢂 contains the data-set used in the training-stage of the algorithm

 ➍  Testing Data      🢂 contains the data-set used in the training-stage of the algorithm

-➎  Implementation.py 🢂 this is the Python Script for the implementation of the Binary Perceptron:
+➎  Perceptron 🢂 this is the Python Script for the implementation of the Binary Perceptron:

                                  Training phase :    ...
        FIND      🢂